 be a source of challenge and support to the headteacher (a critical friend)

 Our Chair of Governors is Carol Gotheridge.
-If you are interested in becoming a Governor and supporting our school please speak to the Headteacher Deirdre Malley or the Acting Clerk to Governors Jo Straw.
+If you are interested in becoming a Governor and supporting our school please speak to the Headteacher Deirdre Malley or Clerk to Governors Jo Straw.
 Alternatively please email: firstname.lastname@example.org

 The governing body is accountable for the way in which the school’s resources are allocated to meet the objectives set out in the school’s development plans.
 Governors need to secure the best possible outcome for pupils, in the most efficient and effective way, at a reasonable cost.
 Governors apply the principles of Best Value to do this.